smaakage85/mlflow/README.md

 ### Custom flavor

 Training and logging a model with a custom model flavor requires more footwork.
 In this case the model developer must implement a model wrapper for the custom model inheriting from the `mlflow.pyfunc.PythonModel` and equip it with specific methods like `load_context()` and `predict()`.
-The model is then trained by invoking:
+See `custom_model.py` for an example of this.
+The custom model is then trained by invoking:

 ```bash
 python train_custom.py --n_obs 15000